beacoder/python-agent-web/README.md

 - **Billing** is a token ledger: the controller snapshots `result.usage` (input/output/rounds) from the harness into `usage_events`, attributed to the user and conversation.
+- **Observability**: every request gets an `X-Request-ID` (echoed if the client sent one), bound to a contextvar so every `paw.*` log line carries it; unhandled errors are logged with a traceback and returned as a 500 quoting the id. `PAW_LOG_JSON=true` switches to JSON lines.
+- **Rate limiting**: a process-local sliding-window limiter throttles the run endpoint per user (each run spends tokens) and login/register per IP, returning 429 + `Retry-After`.
+Per-instance only — a multi-instance deploy would need a shared store.
+- **Token revocation**: tokens carry a `ver` claim matched against the user's `token_version`; logout and password change bump it, so every outstanding token (all sessions) is rejected on next use.